Elena Kagan: Education

 In 1980, Kagan received Princeton's Daniel M. Sachs Class of 1960 Graduating Scholarship, one of the highest general awards the university confers.
 This enabled her to study at Worcester College, Oxford.
 As part of her graduation requirement, Kagan wrote a thesis called "The Development and Erosion of the American Exclusionary Rule: A Study in Judicial Method".
-It presented a critical look at the exclusionary rule and its evolution on the Supreme Court—in particular the Warren Court.
-She earned a Master of Philosophy in Politics at Oxford in 1983.
+It presented a critical look at the exclusionary rule and its evolution on the Supreme Court—the Warren Court, in particular.
+She earned a Master of Philosophy in politics at Oxford in 1983.

 In 1983, at age 23, Kagan entered Harvard Law School.
-Her adjustment to Harvard's atmosphere was rocky; she received the worst grades of her entire law school career in her first semester.
-Kagan went on to earn an A in 17 of the 21 courses she took at Harvard, and was a supervisory editor of the Harvard Law Review.
+Her adjustment to Harvard's atmosphere was challenging—she received the worst grades of her entire law school career in her first semester.
+Kagan went on to earn an A in 17 of the 21 courses she took at Harvard, and she became a supervisory editor of the Harvard Law Review.
 She worked as a summer associate at the Wall Street law firm Fried, Frank, Harris, Shriver & Jacobson, where she worked in the litigation department.
-She graduated in 1986 with a Juris Doctor magna cum laude.
-Her friend Jeffrey Toobin recalls that Kagan "stood out from the start as one with a formidable mind.
+She graduated in 1986 with a Juris Doctor, magna cum laude.
+Her friend Jeffrey Toobin recalled that Kagan "stood out from the start as one with a formidable mind.
 She's good with people.
 At the time, the law school was a politically charged and divided place.
 She navigated the factions with ease, and won the respect of everyone."